 - 2014: NJ One Day 24 Hour, 1st overall, 142 miles

-When I’m not training or competing, I love to: climb, camp, or throw a tennis ball for our Weimaraner, Titus, who has won numerous doggy 5ks.
+When I’m not training or competing, I love to: camp, watch movies, go on road trips or throw a tennis ball for Titus, who has won numerous doggy 5ks.

 Something that very few people know about me is: I went to art school and when I was in 4th grade, my best friend was a guinea pig named Ralph.